BoBiene/ContromeToOpenHAB/README.md

 # ContromeToOpenHAB
-Tool to create openHAB Config Files from a Controme Server
+Tool to create openHAB Config Files from a Controme Server.
+It will create:

+1. A item file containig items to get the current temprature and acces the target temprature for each room
+2. A rule file managing all required proxy items and rules to delgete the set-request to the controme server
+3. A sitemap file

 ## Usage
 ```